-Records will be maintained in the site diary of meteorological conditions that adversely effect the sites operation.
-Weather conditions (temperature, wind speed & direction) will be reported daily in the site diary / log and copy of the Metoffice weather details will be printed out daily and kept on record.
+Records will be maintained in the site diary of any meteorological conditions that adversely effect the sites operation.
+Weather conditions (temperature, wind speed & direction) will be reported daily in the site diary / log.

-5.6 Site Diary / log
+5.5 Site Diary / log

 A site diary / log will be maintained at the site and used to record daily events and any incidents, complaints or environmental occurrences.
 This will include: